SiarheiRylach/Mail/README.md

 Tests for mail on tut.by.

-Getting Started
-  Run "_numberMailLetters.xml"

-Prerequisites
+How to run:
-  Install JDK and set all environment variables for Java.
+  1. Install JDK and set all environment variables for Java.

-Authors
+  2. Run "_numberMailLetters.xml"

-  Siarhei Rylach
+Created by Siarhei Rylach.